Wrecking Crew (video game): Sequel

 is an action puzzle game released exclusively in Japan in 1998 for the Super Famicom's Nintendo Power download service, and later on cartridge.
 Unlike the original, in which the player's objective is to find ways to clear each level of all panels, Wrecking Crew '98 takes a more competitive approach: various blocks and colored panels appear on each player's side of the screen, and the player must attempt to line up three or more panels of the same color to remove them.
 When a set of panels disappears, all blocks and panels above it will drop, potentially allowing the player to create chain combos.
 Clearing four or more panels of the same color will trigger an attack that hinders the opponent; each panel color will produce a different type of attack.
 The match ends when one player's screen becomes filled with panels, causing them to lose.

 The game's story features Mario, who returns to the Mushroom Kingdom after a trip, only to discover that Bowser has started constructing multiple new high-rise bases, depriving the surrounding flora of sunlight.
 To stop Bowser, Mario retrieves his magic hammer from his time on the Wrecking Crew and begins demolishing Bowser's bases.
 At each location, he encounters a member of Bowser's construction crew whom he must defeat to destroy the base, including his former rival Foreman Spike.

 The main single player mode is Story mode, in which the player controls Mario who travels through an overworld, in an attempt to enter each of Bowser's construction sites and defeat a rival opponent.
 Completing each stage within a time limit will unlock several secret stages and an alternate ending.
 Clearing stages in Story mode will unlock up to 12 total playable characters for use in Versus mode, a competitive mode for one to two players.
 Clearing the Story also unlocks Tournament mode, in which eight characters must compete in a single-elimination tournament until only one remains and is declared the champion.
 A playable port of the original Wrecking Crew is also accessible from the main menu.

-The game was re-released on the Wii U Virtual Console in Japan on September 28, 2016, and on the Nintendo Classics service on April 12, 2024, for the first time in the West.
+The game was re-released on the Wii U's Virtual Console in Japan on September 28, 2016, and on the Nintendo Classics service on April 12, 2024, for the first time in the West.
 A fanmade English translation patch for the game was released in October 2017.